BettercareHealth/bettercare/nc/nc-6.md

 The bottles and teats must be cleaned very carefully as unsterile bottles are a common source of infections.

 1. Before use the bottle should be well washed out with water and detergent or soap.
-A bottle brush can be used to remove milk sediment from the bottom of the bottle.
+A&nbsp;bottle brush can be used to remove milk sediment from the bottom of the bottle.
-2. If possible, the bottles should be sterilised by autoclaving or boiling them for 15 minutes.
+2. If possible, the bottles should be sterilised by autoclaving or boiling them for 15&nbsp;minutes.
 3. Bottles can also be cleaned by soaking them in a solution of sodium hypochlorite (Milton or Jik) for at least 15 minutes.
 If Jik is used it must first be diluted with water by adding 1 tablespoon of Jik to 2 litres of clean water.
 A fresh solution of Milton or Jik should be made up every day.
 It is not necessary to rinse the bottles with water before using them.
 4. The teats should be washed after use and then scrubbed inside and outside with a brush or rubbed with salt to remove any dried milk.
 If possible, teats should also be boiled, sterilised or soaked in Milton or Jik.
 5. Clean bottles and teats should be stored dry.